 The RISD Library is a place for inquiry, inspiration and research, occupying the first and second floors of 15 West.
 There are collections of more than 150,000 books, exhibition catalogues and periodicals, as well as institutional archives, material samples, posters and clippings arranged by subject.
 The library provides access to a wide range of digital resources along with professional expertise and guidance.

-15 West, Floor 1 and 2 401 709-5900
+15 West, 1st and 2nd Floor 401 709-5900

 Through online and on- and off-campus events and learning opportunities, RISD Global is a hub for discourse around global issues and the development and support of global learning.
 The office facilitates access to opportunities such as the European Honors Program in Rome, Wintersession travel/study courses and International Exchange options in 26 countries, as well as in the US and Canada.

-20 Washington Place, Floor 3 401 454-6725
+20 Washington Place, 3rd Floor 401 454-6725

 RISD’s career center offers a comprehensive program of one-on-one counseling, portfolio reviews, seminars and other targeted events aimed at helping undergraduates, graduate students and alumni translate their creativity into meaningful and rewarding careers.